Shortsfest

 The Crystal Theatre

-The Crystal Theatre is a single-screen, 125-seat, independent movie theatre housed in the historic Dinkel building in downtown Carbondale, Colorado.
+The Crystal Theatre is a single-screen, 125-seat, independent non-profit movie theatre housed in the historic Dinkel building in downtown Carbondale, Colorado.
 We’re proud to partner with The Crystal Theatre during our festivals to screen select programming down valley.

 427 Main St, Carbondale, CO 81623